Neutron magnetic imaging: Scanning magnetic neutron imaging

 Magnetic neutron radiography is currently limited in spatial resolution due to the need of analyzing the neutron polarization which results in losses in spatial resolution.
 It has been proposed that neutron scanning imaging could be performed by using micro beams.
-It is however only possible to produce 1 dimensional microbeams dur to the intrinsics limitation in neutron flux.
+It is however only possible to produce 1 dimensional microbeams due to the intrinsic limitation in neutron flux.
 Hence this technique can presently be applied only for 1 dimensional problems.